Can Rihanna Revolutionize Lingerie the Way She Did the Makeup Industry?

 The 30-year-old Barbadian superstar was once known as a pop star to deliver hit after hit after hit—she’s released an impressive nine albums since her 2005 Music of the Sun debut—but now, there’s another term that better describes her: business woman.

+RiRi has officially confirmed that yes, she's dropping her very own lingerie line.
+On Friday, she shared an Instagram video for the new line called Savage x Fenty.
+"We bout to light this up sis!!" she wrote as the caption, offering a link to the website, where you can sign up for details, and teasing the brand's new Instagram account.

-RiRi has reportedly landed a deal for a lingerie line with TechStyle Fashion Group, the company that owns Fabletics, ShoeDazzle, JustFab, and FabKids, and which has previously turned to celebrities for a dose of star power and profitability.
-As WWD points out, Kate Hudson founded Fabletics—which counts Demi Lovato as a major brand ambassador—while Kim Kardashian co-founded ShoeDazzle in 2009, and Kimora Lee Simmons was once president of JustFab.
+In March, WWD reported that she landed a deal for the line with TechStyle Fashion Group, the company that owns Fabletics, ShoeDazzle, JustFab, and FabKids, and which has previously turned to celebrities for a dose of star power and profitability.
+As WWD pointed out, Kate Hudson founded Fabletics—which counts Demi Lovato as a major brand ambassador—while Kim Kardashian co-founded ShoeDazzle in 2009, and Kimora Lee Simmons was once president of JustFab.

-A TechStyle spokesperson did not confirm the report when reached by InStyle: “As a policy, the company does not comment on rumors or speculation.”
+At the time, a TechStyle spokesperson did not confirm the report when reached by InStyle: “As a policy, the company does not comment on rumors or speculation.”

-However, now might be the perfect time to hook up with Rihanna on a collection of intimates.
+While we're waiting on more details, we can see this becoming another lucrative venture for Rihanna.
+In fact, now might be the perfect time to hook up with Rihanna on a collection of intimates.
 The company is reportedly looking to file for a public offering, and brands traditionally look to beef up their portfolio before moving forward with one.
-So far, TechStyle has raised about $300 million to date, and a successful project with the superstar would surely help investors view the company more desirable.
+As of March, TechStyle raised about $300 million to date, and a successful project with the superstar would surely help investors view the company more desirable.

 RELATED: Rihanna Reveals the Inspiration Behind Her Makeup Line—and How She Gets Her Skin to Glow